-- plagiarism excessive use of other sources, not acknowledged (see p.12); - copying using the work of another person and submitting it as their own; - not own work having someone else complete the task.
-This includes submitting work which another person such as a parent or tutor has contributed significantly or ideas of another person without reference to the source; - falsifying receipt documents; - offering false documentation in support of an appeal; - cheating during an assessment task or examination; and - misbehaving during examinations.
+- plagiarism excessive use of other sources, not acknowledged - copying using the work of another person and submitting it as their own; - not own work having someone else complete the task.
+This includes submitting work which another person such as a parent or tutor has contributed significantly or ideas of another person without reference to the source; - offering false documentation in support of an appeal; - cheating during an assessment task or formal examination; and - misbehaving during examinations - use of AI such as ChatGPT during a formal examination.

-Where the teacher responsible for a task has reason to suspect malpractice, this should be brought to the attention of the Head Teacher who will discuss the issue with the Deputy Principal.
+Where the teacher responsible for a task has reason to suspect malpractice, this should be brought to the attention of the Head Teacher who will discuss the issue with the Principal.
+Invigilators, during an examination, will report any malpractice to the Deputy Principal.
 The student will be awarded a zero mark for the task or section of the task where the malpractice occurred and given a full explanation of the decision.
-The student may then proceed through established appeal procedures.
+The student may then proceed through the established appeal procedures.

-Should an assessment task be corrupted through malpractice, the Principal may deem it necessary to organise a substitute assessment task to ensure equity and fairness.
+Should an assessment task be compromised through malpractice, the Principal may deem it necessary to organise a substitute assessment task to ensure equity and fairness.
 This task may be used as a guide to assessment marks awarded.